Coworking team brainstorming process in modern loft tablet

 New York N-400 Application for Citizenship Lawyer

-Naturalization is the process in which immigrants become citizens of the United States.
+Naturalization is the process by which immigrants become citizens of the United States.
 This step is significant.
-It provides stability in an uncertain political climate and allows opportunities not allows for others with green cards and visas.
+It provides stability in an uncertain political climate and allows opportunities that others with green cards and visas.
 For many, this path is a dream.
 It is a dream that one day they themselves can be proud of being American.
 The road to naturalization may have been an uncertain one, but worth every moment.
 Our firm is honored to help clients on the path to citizenship.
-For a consultation with an experienced New York City Immigration Attorney, contact The Law Offices of Cheryl R. David.
+For a consultation with an experienced New York City Immigration Attorney and assistance with your N-400 Application, contact The Law Offices of Cheryl R. David.

 Requirements